fahi2020/tweet_app/README.md

 # TweetApp_fuwa_Ru

-"TweetApp_fuwa_Ru" is a Tweets with Ruby on rails.
+"TweetApp_fuwa_Ru" is a place of interaction for people connected by hobbies and interests

 # DEMO

-You can tweet how to making cute physics simulations (looks cute tweets). https://fahi2020.github.io/tweet_app/ you can tweet and conect all over the world TweetApp's user anytime.
+Share it with your photos and show it to people all over the world. https://fahi2020.github.io/tweet_app/

 Shere with text and picture.

 # Features